kjnh10/pcm/README.md

 * prepare your work directory for a problem. of course downloading samples. (for any contest kmyk/online-judge-tools works for)
 * test your code with sample case.
 * test your code with randomly genarated cases.
-* submit yourcode to the contest site. (only for AtCoder and codeforces for now)
+* submit your code to the contest site. (only for AtCoder and codeforces for now)

+You can use this library with any language, but for languages other than .py and .cpp extension file, you need to add some settings to **~/.config/pcm/config.toml**

 This is just my own wrapper of [kmyk/online-judge-tools](https://github.com/kmyk/online-judge-tools).